-With December already here, the holidays are just around the corner, and what better way to ring in the festivities than with a champagne toast?
-To enhance your sipping, serving and gifting bubbly this holiday, we’ve covered the basics and not-so-basics of champagne.
-So here are six key things to know to make sure you get the best sparkler for you, (or for a gift) this festive season!
+Is there anything more festive than a champagne toast?
+To enhance your sipping, serving and gifting bubbly this season, we’ve covered the basics and not-so-basics of champagne.
+So here are six key things to know to make sure you get the best sparkler for you, (or for a gift) to ring in the summer celebrations.

 Not all that sparkles is champagne